 - Purchase miles

 - Transfer miles from Marriott Bonvoy

 - Alaska Airlines dining program

 As of October 17, 2019, Southwest points no longer expire.

 Southwest Rapid Rewards Priority Credit card

 This is also a Chase 5/24 card.
-The Southwest Rapid Rewards Priority card was launched in July 2018.
-There are 3 other personal Southwest co-branded credit cards from Chase, but if you fly Southwest, this would definitely be the top pick of the 3.
+There are 2 other personal Southwest co-branded credit cards from Chase, but the Southwest Rapid Rewards Priority card would definitely be the top pick of the 3.
 The welcome offer is the same on all 3 personal cards.

 The annual fee is $149, but if you fly Southwest, the $75 annual credit effectively brings that fee to $74.
 Another notable benefit is that you get 4 upgraded boarding positions per year with this card.